 Staff are expected to provide regular reports and planning documentation.
-Headteachers and other managers will advise appropriate timescales for submission: staff should adhere to these.
+The Headteacher and other senior staff will advise appropriate timescales for submission: staff should adhere to these.

-Sensitive Information and Confidentiality
+Sensitive information and confidentiality

 It is expected that staff will use sensitive information appropriately and have due respect for confidentiality.
 Staff should ensure that they: